 CERN currently uses CASTOR-2 to manage storage of LHC experimental data.
-The system design goals are to provide reliable central recording of the data, plus transparent access.
-Much of this access is intended to be from remote sites around the world via data Grid tools such as SRM.
+The system design goals are to provide reliable central data recording of the data, plus transparent access.
+Much of this access is intended to be from remote sites around the world via data Grid tools.
 CASTOR itself is designed around a mass storage (tape) system and is therefore not suitable for deployment at sites without this facility.

-CASTOR-2 is such a large installation it only exists at the largest sites in EGEE.
-These are CERN, plus three of the Tier-1 centres including RAL (UK), CNAF (Italy) and ASGC (Taiwan).
+As CASTOR-2 is such a large installation it only exists at the largest sites in EGEE.
+These are CERN, plus 4 of the Tier-1 centres including RAL.
 The instance at CERN currently manages more than 50 million files and 5PB of data.
-The work at RAL is standardising on CASTOR-2 plus some additional e-Science software components for management of data across all of the STFC experimental facilities.
-Variants are already in use on DLS, ISIS and CLF.

-CASTOR-2 has been designed around a central Oracle database, which handles, as much as possible, the state of the system.
-The resilience of this is key to CASTOR's reliability.
+CASTOR-2 has been designed around a central Oracle RDBMS system, which handles, as much as possible, the state of the system.
+The resilience of this database is key to CASTOR's reliability.
 Around this database core all daemons are designed to be stateless, allowing for redundancy and daemon restarts without loss of service.

-The Stager is a key component responsible for file migration.
-This manages the disk pools in front of the tape system, see Figure 3.
+The stager is another key component.
+This manages the disk pools in front of the tape system, see Figure 2.

-In order for the Stager to manage access to files on the disk pool it uses a scheduler plugin.
-This balances the load on the disk servers and can also provide policy such as ``fair share'' for file access.
-The scheduling problem for disk pools is similar to that faced in compute clusters, so CASTOR currently uses the commercial LSF batch scheduler from Platform Computing (recently acquired by IBM).
+In order for the stager to manage access to files on the disk pool it uses a scheduler plugin.
+This balances the load on each of the disk servers and can also provide policy and ``fair shares'' considerations to file access.
+The scheduling problem for disk pools is in fact rather similar to that faced in compute clusters and CASTOR currently uses the commercial LSF batch system scheduler.

 CASTOR has the ability to dynamically replicate ``hot'' files and even to switch access on an open file to a less busy replica.

-Monitoring of the CERN system is carried out by integration with the LHC Era.
-Alarms are issued when any abnormal conditions are detected.
+Monitoring is carried by integration with the LHC Era Monitoring system at CERN, with alarms being issued when any abnormal conditions are detected.
 Logging is done into the Oracle database, allowing the central gathering of information, plus the ability to cross query logs from different services.

 This document was generated using the LaTeX2HTML translator Version 2008 (1.71)